ElektraInitiative/libelektra/doc/help/kdb-record.md

 - `start [--parent key]`: start recording.
 Will not clear existing recording data.
 - `stop`: stop recording.
 - `clear`: clear existing recording data.
-- `setup`: setup (only needed after installation of elektra). mounts the session storage mountpoints.

 - `assert [--meta meta_name] <key_name>`: marks a key to be used for value-based validation during import.
 - `remove-assert <key_name>`: unmarks a key to be used for value-based validation during import.